um-acs/acs_docs/README.rst

 - a project, by filling out `this form <https://redcap.miami.edu/surveys/?s=F8MK9NMW9N>`__.
 - an IDSC account, by filling out `this form <https://redcap.miami.edu/surveys/?s=LWNTAWTTJ4>`__.

-Often, a project already exists and only an account needs to be setup for a prospective user.
-In that case, the prospective user needs only to apply for an IDSC account.
+Where a project already exists but a new IDSC account needs to be set up for a prospective user, then only the application for a new IDSC account is necessary.

 Connecting to cluster computer resources
 ----------------------------------------